-- a.
-All students who is interested is strongly encouraged to pursue harpsichord study. - b.
-No previous experience with the harpsichord is required.
-However, secondary harpsichord students must have a basic foundation in piano/keyboard technique. - c.
-Regular practice is expected of all secondary harpsichord students: about 30 minutes per day. - d.
+- d.
 Occasional studio classes for the secondary harpsichord students may occur throughout the semester.
 Students may also have an opportunity to perform in the organ studio class. - e.
 All students will begin instruction with L'art de toucher le claveçin (The Art of Playing the Harpsichord) by François Couperin students should consult the harpsichord professor before ordering a copy of this work.
 Additional repertoire during the first two semesters will include works of J. S. Bach and varied literature from the 17th century.
 There may occasionally be works chosen from the modern and contemporary periods. - f.
 Lessons will also include reading figured bass, aspects of style in continuo realization, and basic improvisation related to these skills.